 The included fan is designed to plug into the GPIO pins of a Pi, so instead I used a spare fan I already owned and connected it to a 5V USB to PWM adapter (affiliate) to provide power.
 I even added additional storage by putting some spare 64GB SSDs into USB enclosures (affiliate).

 There’s room enough still in the cluster case for the RK3588 powered Rock 5B 8GB single board computer that I pre-ordered months ago – rumored to be shipping – finally – in October 2022 so check for my review of that device as a more powerful ARM based Raspberry Pi alternative.

 It’s my opinion that until the supply of Raspberry Pi computers can catch up with the demand, alternative devices like the inexpensive Inovato Quadra and used mini PCs like I’ve previously reviewed are much better options than paying the prices that scalpers are demanding.

 Tell me what you think about the Inovato Quadra in the comments below.
 How would you use this inexpensive ARM based computer?
 I’d love to hear your thoughts!

-If you found this review helpful and would like to support my efforts to create additional resources like this, please consider a subscription for just $3 per month or a one time donation via the “Buy Me A Coffee” button on this website.
-It looks like a travel mug in the corner of the page – you can’t miss it!
+If you found this review helpful and would like to support our efforts to create additional resources like this, please consider making a donation.
 Your support is greatly appreciated!